teambit/bit/docs/CLI-reference.md

 ### Description

-Show a log of a spcefic component, including all commit messages.
+Show a log of a specific component, including all commit messages.
 Can run on local or remote components.

-### Exmaples
+### Examples

 Show log of a local component